Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 - find linux alternatives for the unsupported or not working libs ( because " IPU " is a windows project )

-" compile the ssz lib to linux ( libssz.so ) " ✅

 " compile the rest of the game engine libs to linux "

+ssz.dll its now libssz.so ✅
 file.dll its now libfile.so ✅
+alert.dll its now libalert.so ✅
+shell.dll its now libshell.so ✅
+time.dll its now libtime.so ✅

-libmath.so ( not yet )
+libmath.so ( working in progress )

 - Remplace DirectX with OpenDX or DXVK